mcroitor/cpp_for_game_designers_ro/15_operations.md

 - operator `++` – incrementare;
 - operator `––`  – decrementare.

 Acestea operatori sunt unari, adică necesită un singur operand.
-Acești operatori pot fi plasați înainte și după operand.
+Acești operatori pot fi plasați înainte (prefixate) și după operand (postfixate).

 - `A++` - este echivalent cu `A = A + 1`.
 Returnează valoarea inițială a _A_;
 - `++A` - este echivalent cu `A = A + 1`.
 Returnează valoarea modificată a _A_;